-You have the right to make any medical decisions for yourself as long as you have the capacity.
+You have the right to make any medical decisions for yourself – as long as you are able to communicate your wishes.
 Your agent can make health care decisions for you only when you can't make medical decisions for yourself or when you say that you want your agent to start making the decisions.

 All medical providers are required to follow your advance directive.
-Your agent should make decisions for you based on what you wrote down in your advance directive or what you told them you wanted.
+Your agent should make decisions for you based on what you wrote down in your advance directive or what you have said you want.
 If you did not write down any treatment wishes, your agent should try to make the decisions that you would have made for yourself.